bekirbakar/embedded-project-collection/README.md

 ## Algorithmic Game Machine

+This repository contains the first implementations I made to get the job of the Algorithmic Game Machine project.
+This project was supposed to be a game machine helping children in learning algorithms.
+The presentation was made in BTM Istanbul to find investors but did not succeed.

 Specifications

-- Date Created: Aug 1, 2018
+- Info: Aug 1, 2018 - Freelance
-- Type: Freelance
 - Language: C
 - Hardware: STM32F1 Devices, DC Motors

-This repository contains the first implementations I made to get the job of the Algorithmic Game Machine project.
-This project was supposed to be a game machine helping children in learning algorithms.
-The presentation was made in BTM Istanbul to find investors but did not succeed.
+## Lighting Circuit

+You can find here the Schematic, PCB, and resource files of the lighting circuit to be used in Car Trunks.

+Specifications

+- Info: Nov.
+2017 - Freelance
+- Software Used: DipTrace

+Components

+- 560 or 1000 OHM Resistance
+- Nationstar 2835 SMD LED

+Dimensions

+- PCB: 1900-1997 cm
+- Resistance: 1206 SMD
+- Cable Dia: 1.5 mm
+- Hole Dia: 2 mm